-In July of 2016, new requirements came into effect for investment firms to provide new disclosure in the areas of performance and fees.
-These requirements have commonly been referred to as CRM2 (or Client Relationship Model II) reports.
+In July of 2016, new requirements came into effect for investment firms to provide new disclosure in the areas of performance and operating expenses.
+These requirements have commonly been referred to as Client Relationship Model II (“CRM2”) reports.
 Increased disclosure is a step in the right direction for investors, but for some aspects, the disclosure may not be complete or it may lead to confusion.
 We hope that this note will provide a clearer understanding of how you can best take advantage of these reports.

 The first report is an annual statement of charges and compensation.
-This report has several categories of fees and ultimately shows the amount that your investment firm receives from you.
-This can include a number of fees including direct and indirect fees such as transaction fees, account fees or commissions paid by third parties.
+This report has several categories of fees and ultimately shows the amount that your investment firm derives from your account.
+This can include a number of fees including direct fees as outlined in your account agreement, and indirect fees such as transaction fees, account fees or trailer fees paid by third parties.
 What is important to understand is that the amount received by your investment firm may not be the same as the total fees paid by you.
-If you own any mutual funds or other “investment products” such as an Exchange Traded Funds (ETFs), the fees paid by you would actually be MORE THAN what your investment firm receives.
+If you own any mutual funds or other “investment products” such as an Exchange Traded Funds (ETFs), you are also paying indirect fees in addition to the fees you pay to your investment firm receives.

 Of the fees mentioned in the example above, ONLY the 1.00% commission will show up on your report, thereby grossly understating the amount that you are actually paying in fees!
 If you own mutual funds, ask your financial representative the total amount you are paying in fees and that should help you more easily determine if more competitive options are available or not.
 Or if you don’t want to ask your financial representative, just visit our portfolio review page and we’ll be happy to tell you how much you are paying in fees.